naufragoweb/weather-drivers-bbcwx-oak-wood.co.uk/Open-Meteo/Open_Meteo_readme.md

 5. (Correction) Re-insert object.assing for assigning display objects in parse functions;

+6. (Correction) Fix for _mapIcon function to determine day and night icons for current conditions and day0 in forecast;

 --------------------------------------------------------------------------------

 Update 2025-05-31 (Refatored Code):

 1. Organization and Constants

 * Consolidation of constants: I grouped all the constants at the beginning of the file for better visibility:

 ![Consolidation of constants](https://github.com/naufragoweb/weather-drivers-bbcwx-oak-wood.co.uk/blob/main/%20Z-%20Images/image1.png)